 The Foundation In The News

-The Foundation is proud to be a supporting partner of Beethoven Im Garten 2020.
+The Foundation is proud to be a supporting partner of Beethoven Im Garten 2020 with the German Embassy in Singapore.
 Due to the impact of COVID-19, this year’s concert in the park has taken on a digital incarnation.
-Read about the project in this article from the Straits Times.
+Read about the project in this article from official media partner, The Straits Times.